Blood test

 • Moderate cholinesterase decrease (< 8 U/ml in adults):

-The meaning of a low value of cholinesterase in the blood depends on reason to perform the test:
+The significance of a low cholinesterase level depends on the reason for the test:

-• Liver disease: A decrease around 30 to 50% may be a sign of an acute hepatitis.
-A decrease around 50 to 70% may be a sign of an advanced cirrhosis or a cancer with liver metastasis.
+• Liver disease: A decrease of around 30–50% may indicate acute hepatitis, while a decrease of 50–70% may suggest advanced cirrhosis or liver cancer with metastasis.

 Which factors can reduce the total cholinesterase level in the blood?